adamheins/base/README.md

 # base
-base is simple command line utility to converting numbers between different bases.
-It is written in Common Lisp (clisp).
+base is a simple command line utility for converting numbers between bases.
+It is written in Common Lisp.

 ## Usage
 Usage of base is simple.
 The general format is:
 ```
-base <from-base>:<to-base> <num>
+base <from>:<to> <num>
 ```
-`from-base`: The base to convert from.
+`from`: The base to convert from.
 This is the base that `num` is in currently.
-`to-base`: The base to convert `num` to.
+`to`: The base to convert `num` to.
 `num`: The number being converted.

 ## Examples